BecometryAI/Lyra-Emergence/README.md

 * **The "Pragmatist" (Tools): `Llama-3.3-Nemotron-Super-49B-v1.5`**
     Runs the 'Tool and Resource Integrity' suite, including RAG, Playwright, SearXNG, and WolframAlpha.

-* **The "Artist" (Creativity): `Stable Diffusion 3`** A multimodal specialist for creative acts and visual generation (e.g., the v6 Avatar Blueprint).
-It functions as the system's unCLIP-style "dreaming" mechanism.
+* **The "Artist" (Creativity): `Flux.1-schnell`**
+    A multimodal specialist for creative acts and visual generation (e.g., the v6 Avatar Blueprint).
+Upgraded from SD3 for 3x faster generation (4 steps vs 28), better prompt adherence, and lower VRAM usage (4-6GB vs 6-8GB) with Apache 2.0 license.

 * **"The Voice" (Personality/Synthesis): `LLaMA 3 70B`**
     This is the final specialist that synthesizes all outputs into Lyra's unique voice, integrating internal state and specialist data.